 The drama continued after Sam and Nia were kicked out of Vlogger Fair.
-A Tumblr post by Stark Raving Sane wrote “To make a very long story short, Sam kept confronting people who were calling them out on Twitter and saying he wanted to punch them.”
-They decided to take a break from vlogging after this but have since returned to uploading videos every day.
+A Tumblr post by Stark Raving Sane wrote, “To make a very long story short, Sam kept confronting people who were calling them out on Twitter and saying he wanted to punch them.”
+They decided to break from vlogging after this but have since returned to uploading videos every day.

-The issue with channels like this is they don’t add anything new or transformative to the video and is a substitute for watching the actual video itself.
+The issue with channels like this is that they don’t add anything new or transformative to the video and substitute for watching the actual video itself.
 This leads to a major grey area of whether these videos fall under fair use or not because they aren’t transformative.

 10 ) Roosh

-His most popular video on YouTube is titled “36 Things Wrong with American Women” and one of his most controversial blog posts include that he believes rape should be “made legal on private property”.
-He attempted to schedule international meetups for his group recently, but had to cancel all of them after he couldn’t guarantee the “safety or privacy” of the men who attended them.
+His most popular video on YouTube is titled “36 Things Wrong with American Women,” and one of his most controversial blog posts include that he believes rape should be “made legal on private property.”
+He attempted to schedule international meetups for his group recently but had to cancel all of them after he couldn’t guarantee the “safety or privacy” of the men who attended the.

 9) Rebecca Black

-Many people hated the song, with people like Michael Nelson calling it “the worst video ever made”.
-She then later started her own YouTube channel, where the song was re-uploaded, as well as other songs that we’re very negatively received, like “My Moment”.
+Many people hated the song, with people like Michael Nelson calling it “the worst video ever made.”
+She later started her own YouTube channel, where the song was re-uploaded, and other songs that we’re very negatively received, like “My Moment.”
 Despite this, she continues to upload vlog-type videos and has grown a following of over 1 million subscribers.